 Nominators need not be members of the BCMA.
-If the Nominator is not a member, a reference from a current BCMA member in good standing should accompany the nomination.
-Nominators who are associated with the Nominee, as a co-worker, employee, contractor, or volunteer or nominators who nominate themselves or their institutions for the Award of Merit Category, must include with their nomination a reference letter from a current BCMA member in good standing who is not associated with the nominee.
+If the Nominator is not a member, a reference from a current BCMA member in good standing should accompany the nomination (upload in Question 8 of the nomination form).
+Nominators who are associated with the Nominee, as a co-worker, employee, contractor, or volunteer or Nominators who nominate themselves or their institutions for the Award of Merit Category, must include with their nomination a reference letter from a current BCMA member in good standing who is not associated with the nominee.
 Awards Committee members may also put forward nominations in accordance with these guidelines, in an effort to ensure that no deserving recipient is overlooked.

 Yes.
 Since self-nominators have full access to pertinent information the Awards Committee expects to see a package that includes full details as well as a self-assessment.

 The Awards Committee is independent and comprised of five individuals appointed by Council to evaluate nominations for BCMA’s Awards & Bursaries Program.The committee meets via conference call.
 This year the committee includes:

 Tammy Bradford (co-chair), Creston & District Museum & Archives, Creston

 Haema Sivanesan, Art Gallery of Greater Victoria, Victoria